Linear Motion Propulsion

 Ball screws are often referred to as either precision ground or rolled.
 Precision ground types have better accuracy and are more expensive.
 Ball screws can also be classified as either ball recirculating system and preloading method.

 - Return Tube Type: (most common) Tubes redirect balls from one end of the circuit to the other.
 These can have more than one ball circuit and more than one row of balls per circuit.

 Deflectors redirect balls from one end of the circuit to the other.
 This type is more compact because there are no exterior tubes, but is limited to finer pitch leads.
-These can have one or more ball circuits, but are limited to one row of balls per circuit.
+They can have one or more ball circuits, but only one row of balls per circuit.

 End caps redirect balls from one end of the ball circuit to the other.
 The number of circuits is the same as the number of thread starts.
 High-lead ball screws sometimes have multi-start threads to ensure enough ball rows, as nut lengths are limited.

 Ball screws may be preloaded to a predetermined axial load to eliminate backlash and increase rigidity.
 There are four preloading methods: the double nut, double nut spring, offset lead, and oversize ball.

 In the double nut system, a preload is created by inserting an oversized spacer between two nuts forcing them outward, and squeezing the balls between the ball nut and the shaft.
 Preload is determined by the width of the spacer.
 This system is suited for higher preloads.

 - Double Nut Spring: the spacer is replaced by a spring.
 Preload is determined by the spring force.
 This system provides consistent torque with minimal variation.